Hardware at Cloudflare (Ep3)

 I always thought we were just all AC and to think that we were probably mixing it in the same rack, I don't know.

-You guys already explained on this one, but I guess it is interesting if we have one rack, that's an AC and that's the same color.
+You guys already explained on this one, but I guess it is interesting if we have, you know, one rack, that's an AC and in that same colo, I assume the rack is sitting right next to the AC rack that we have a DC rack.

 And they can be quite hard to resource again.